Mortlake, Victoria

 Satellite image of Mortlake on 3 January 2018.

 Mortlake is a town in the Western District of Victoria, Australia on the Hamilton Highway, 50 km north-east of Warrnambool.
 It is in the Shire of Moyne local government area and the federal Division of Wannon.
 As per the 2001 census, Mortlake had a population of 941, which rose to 996 in 2006, and to 1,073 in 2011.

-Mortlake is situated at the foot of a dormant volcano, Mount Shadwell, formed 25,000 years ago.
-It is believed that it last erupted about 5,000 years ago.
+Mortlake is situated at the foot of an extinct volcano, Mount Shadwell, formed around 359,000 years ago.
 Self-proclaimed as the olivine capital of Australia, large ejected rocks from Mt Shadwell are called volcanic bombs.
 They are often egg shaped because they cooled as they were being thrown through the air.
 These bombs can contain olivine, a green crystal also known as peridot, the birthstone for August.
 The town is also known for its bluestone buildings, with several fine examples dating back to the 1850s visible from the Hamilton Highway.